What is sex addiction?

 YES!
-We call this later stage of sex addiction — exual anorexia.
+We call this later stage of sex addiction — sexual anorexia.
 In this stage of sex addiction, the addict prefers the fantasy world and fantasy sex with themselves or others instead of relational sex with their spouse or partner.
 The addict/anorexic avoids relational sex and hence this couple has sex infrequently and often only at the non-addicted partner’s request.

-Partners or wives living with a sex addicts typically report common feelings, such as aloneness, the sense that the partner can’t open up and tell you about his “real” self.
+Partners living with sex addicts typically report common feelings, such as aloneness, the sense that the partner can’t open up and tell you about his “real” self.
 Confusion comes as a result of doing certain behaviors that are still not enough and hopelessness that there isn’t enough.
 Anger from many unmet needs, as a person and as a woman, are often common.

 Can partners get help even if the sex addict doesn’t?